-Metacognitive skills ensure the effectiveness of independent learning and choice, enabling your children to reflect upon their learning experiences so that they actively understand how and why they learn.
-Feedback becomes an active dialogue where your children take greater ownership of their learning and how they can make greater progress.
-Our bespoke Future Skills course also incorporates different aspects of metacognition.
+Metacognitive skills ensure the effectiveness of independent learning and choice, enabling our pupils to reflect upon their learning experiences so that they actively understand how and why they learn.
+We encourage pupils to take ownership of their learning and to reflect on how they can make greater progress.